Robert G. Thorne, PhD

 Summary

-Robert G. Thorne, PhD has served as an Adjunct Associate Professor in the Department of Pharmaceutics at the University of Minnesota since February 2019.
+Dr. Robert G. Thorne has served as an Affiliate Faculty member in the Department of Pharmaceutics at the University of Minnesota since February 2019.
 He is currently a full-time Denali Fellow with Denali Therapeutics (September 2018 to present).
 He previously worked for over 10 years on the faculty at New York University School of Medicine and the University of Wisconsin-Madison, where he was most recently an Assistant Professor in Pharmaceutical Sciences, a faculty member of the Institute for Clinical and Translational Research, and a Trainer in the Neuroscience, Cellular and Molecular Pathology, and Clinical Neuroengineering Training Programs.
 Dr. Thorne has a BS in Chemical Engineering from the University of Washington and a PhD in Pharmaceutics (collateral field in Neuroscience) from the University of Minnesota.

 Expertise